-With the increase in data breaches, scams, and hackers obtaining information, it is very important to keep your personal information safe.
+With the increase in data breaches, scams, and hackers obtaining information, it is important to keep your personal information safe.
 Banks across the region have been seeing an increase in fraudulent checks and activity on various accounts and credit cards.
 Please be protective of your account information and accepting checks from acquaintances or companies with whom you are not familiar!
-Here are some helpful tips to protect yourself and your account information:
+Below are some helpful tips to protect yourself and your account information:

 - Be wary if someone calls you unexpectedly regarding your personal information; ask for their name and a call-back number.
 If it is legitimate, there should be no reason they would not oblige.
 Know whom you are dealing with!